eResearchSandpit/swcmeethpc/03-preparing.md

 > ## Challenge
 >
-> How would you expect runtime to (approximately) change when doubling matrix size $N$?
+> How would you expect runtime to (approximately) change when doubling size $N$ of the two matrices?
+Remember that the computer needs to perform approximately $2N^3$ floating-point operations for the multiplication.
+>
 > 1. No change
 > 2. Runtime doubles
-> 3. Runtime extends by a factor of 4
+> 3. Runtime increases by a factor of 4
-> 3. Runtime extends by a factor of 8
+> 4. Runtime increases by a factor of 8